Part 1 of 3 in Torc’s series about how to prepare for a career creating autonomous vehicles.

 I started my career as an optical engineer, which was my undergrad degree.
 Then, I decided to do my master’s degree in Systems Engineering because I like seeing how everything comes together in the bigger picture.
 I was at my last job for about eight years, so I went from being an optical engineer to a project engineer, which is more of a systems engineering role.

 When I came into Torc as a project manager, I was able to leverage that background of understanding the technical development and the big picture and planning side of things.
-Over the years, I have gone from managing the project managers to taking on a bigger role as Director of Operations for Defense as well as the Defense Program Manager.
+Over the years, I have gone from managing the project managers to taking on a bigger role as Director of Operations.
 My role is leveraging a lot of my engineering background.
 I think understanding how the R&D engineering process works and how engineers would go about developing the system has helped me to see how all the different pieces work and put them all together.

 David Anderson, Principal Mechnical Engineer